w3f/polkadot-wiki/docs/build-parachains-rococo.md

 ## Defining the Chain Spec

-Once you've cloned the Polkadot repo and the Parachain Template, the next step is to select and download a chain spec.
-A chain specification is needed for your Relay chain because it contains information such as the genesis block, the chain type, and more.
+Once you've cloned the Polkadot repo and the parachain template, the next step is to select and download a chain spec.
+A chain specification is needed for your Relay Chain because it contains information such as the genesis block, the chain type, and more.
 Depending on the number of validators you have, you can choose one from the three files below.

 - [rococo-local.json:](https://substrate.dev/cumulus-workshop/specs/rococo-local.json) This is a
-  two-validator Relay chain with Alice and Bob as authorities.
+  two-validator Relay Chain with Alice and Bob as authorities.
 - [rococo-3.json:](https://substrate.dev/cumulus-workshop/specs/rococo-3.json) A three-validator
-  Relay chain with Alice, Bob, and Charlie as the third validator.
+  Relay Chain with Alice, Bob, and Charlie as the third validator.
 - [rococo-4.json:](https://substrate.dev/cumulus-workshop/specs/rococo-4.json) A four-validator
-  Relay chain with Dave as the fourth validator.
+  Relay Chain with Dave as the fourth validator.

 ### Creating your own Chain Spec

-If you aren't interested in downloading pre-made chain specs for the Relay chain, there is also the option to build one yourself based on an existing specification.
+If you aren't interested in downloading pre-made chain specs for the Relay Chain, there is also the option to build one yourself based on an existing specification.
 To do so, begin by running this
 command: